Key stats

 Financial objectives

-Hufvudstaden’s financial objective is to achieve good dividend growth over time and provide a dividend that accounts for more than half of the net profit from current operations.
+Hufvudstaden’s financial objective is to achieve good dividend growth over time and to provide a dividend that accounts for more than half of the net profit from current operations.
 Over time, the equity/assets ratio should be at least 40%.